-4 Module coordinator Prof. Dr. Johannes Rincke 5 Contents Theory of the Consumer, Theory of the Firm, Partial Equilibrium, General Equilibrium, Anomalies 6 Learning objectives and skills Students are made familiar with the fundamental concepts of microeconomics on an advanced level, including advanced formal mathematical methods.
+4 Module coordinator Prof. Dr. Johannes Rincke 5 Contents Theory of the Consumer, Theory of the Firm, Partial Equilibrium, General Equilibrium, Anomalies microeconomics on an advanced level, incompatible mathematical methods.
+The lecture cover consumer, the theory of the firm, partial education and anomalies in behavior in relation to the Exercises course, students learn how to a selected economic problems in various set fundamental importance for Master students studying applied problems in all field of appropriate to the mathematical methods.
+The lecture cover consumer, the theory of the firm, partial education and anomalies in behavior in relation to the Exercises course, students learn how to a selected economic problems in various set fundamental importance for Master students.
+Students are made familiar with the fundamental concepts of microeconomics on an advanced level, including advanced formal mathematical methods.
 The lecture covers topics in the theory of the consumer, the theory of the firm, partial equilibrium, general equilibrium, and anomalies in behavior in relation to the standard model.
 In the Exercises course, students learn how to apply these concepts to selected economic problems in various settings.
 The module is of fundamental importance for Master students who want to advance to studying applied problems in all field of applied micro, including labor economics, public economics, and industrial organization.
-7 Prerequisites Basic training in formal microeconomic techniques 8 Integration in curriculum semester: 1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation (20 minutes) Written examination (90 minutes) 11 Grading procedure Presentation (20%) Written examination (80%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Jehle, Geoffrey A. und Reny, Philip J. (2001), Advanced Microeconomic Theory, 2nd ed., Addison-Wesley
+7 Prerequisites Basic training in formal microeconomic techniques 8 Integration in curriculum n semester: 1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Written assignment (20 minutes) Written examination (90 minutes) 11 Grading procedure Written assignment (20%) Written examination (80%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h 14 Module duration 1 semester 15 Teaching and examination language nguage english 16 Bibliography Jehle, Geoffrey A. und Reny, Philip J. (2001), Advanced Microeconomic Theory, 2nd ed., Addison-Wesley

 1 Module name 57453 Branchen- und themenspezifisches Nachhaltigkeitsmanagement Industry and issue specific sustainability management 5 ECTS 2 Courses / lectures Seminar: Perspektiven des Nachhaltigkeitsmanagements - ein Debattierseminar (2 SWS) Es besteht Anwesenheitspflicht.
-5 ECTS 3 Lecturers Julia Pompe Katrin Schwarzfischer
+5 ECTS 3 Lecturers Marlene Lasthaus Julia Pompe